AzureByte/csharp_tutorials/README.md

 # C Sharp ( C# ) Tutorials
 #### Code samples demonstrating how to code in the c# programming language.
 ---
+#### Note: These code samples are only meant to be used as a reference and for practise while learning the language.

 1. Introduction
   1. [A program that prints the immortal saying 'Hello World!'](https://github.com/nevtech/csharp_tutorials/blob/master/csharp_tutorials/src/01_Introduction/the_first_program.cs)